t-data-h/trino-on-k8s/README.md

 controller.
 This setting is `http-server.process-forwarded=true`.

 Ingress resources are provided for exposing TLS using either *Istio* or *Nginx* as the ingress gateway.
 Refer to the *Readme* in the corresponding *trino/resources* directory.
+The configuration variable *INGRESS_NAMESPACE* configures the two, currently supported ingress controllers and should have either `istio` or `nginx` as part of the namespace name.

 ## Cleanup